Estee Katcoff, Professional GMAT-Crusher

 Companies charge an arm and a leg for tutoring.
 When I was teaching at one national test prep company, the company charged $250 (and paid their tutors $60).
 But even Craigslisters charge upwards of $100/hour!
 So what is it about tutoring that makes it as expensive as a minor surgery?

-The laws of supply and demand.
+Well, tutoring (like everything else) abides by the laws of supply and demand.
 There is a lot of demand for test prep, but qualified tutors are in short supply.
 There are several reasons why.

 1. Limited hiring pool

 By definition, only 1% of test-takers score in the 99th percentile.
 That means that of the 6,000 people who took the GRE in the state of Washington last year, only about 60 of them scored in the 99th percentile (assuming equal distribution nationally).
 It's difficult for companies to hire from such a narrow pool -- and thus they must offer compelling salaries.

 Just because you did well on a test doesn't mean you know how to teach.
 PrepCorps actually turns away more than 50% of applicants -- because even though each applicant knows how to ace the test, he/she doesn't necessarily have the teaching skills or social prowess to adapt their explanations ON THE SPOT to their students' (sometimes subtle) reactions.
 Teaching is hard, man.
 And it's a skill that 99th percentile tutors don't always have.